-- 10.69 In circumstances where a developer considers that there are site-specific issues which would mean the effect of policy requirements and planning obligations would compromise development viability, paragraph 173 of the NPPF states that in order to ensure viability, the costs of any requirements for affordable housing, standards, infrastructure and other requirements should provide a competitive return to a willing landowner and development to enable the development to be delivered. - 10.70 In line with policy requirements, 20% affordable housing is required on the site which would equate to 3 units in this instance.
-The developer has submitted a viability appraisal in an attempt to demonstrate that the development would not be viable if affordable housing was provided on the site.
-The discussions in relation to viability are still on-going and an update will be provided prior to the committee meeting once these discussions have been concluded.
+- 10.69 In circumstances where a developer considers that there are site-specific issues which would mean the effect of policy requirements and planning obligations would compromise development viability, paragraph 173 of the NPPF states that in order to ensure viability, the costs of any requirements for affordable housing, standards, infrastructure and other requirements should provide a competitive return to a willing landowner and development to enable the development to be delivered. - 10.70 A viability appraisal was submitted by the applicant which has been reviewed by the Council's viability assessor.
+Our assessor has found the proposed development to be unviable with affordable housing, with the scheme only producing a small surplus above acceptable profit levels.
+There is disagreement between the applicant's viability consultant and the Council's viability assessor in terms of the level of surplus that is produced by the scheme.